 [Section 25D inserted by No. 64 of 2006 s.
 22.]

 25E.
-Prohibition of disclosure or commercial use of enrolment information
+Enrolment information given under s.
+25A, 25B or 25C, disclosure of restricted

 (1) For the purposes of this section, enrolment information is protected information in relation to a person if the person knows, or has reasonable grounds for believing, that the information has been provided or made available under section 25A, 25B or 25C.